ffrankies/RNN-Research-Journal/README.md

 10. If time permits, optimize Terry for better performance.

 ### Other
-*   Present a poster or presentation on Student Scholars Day.s
+*   Present a poster or presentation on Student Scholars Days.

 ---